 When researching different types of walkers I was curious what the various weights might be and how different features affect how much the walker weighs.
-For example, how to standard walkers compare to front-wheel walkers?
+For example, how does a standard walker compare to front wheeled walker?
 And do heavy-duty walkers weigh more?
 Here’s what I found.

 Standard walkers typically weigh about 5 to 6 pounds.
 Front-wheel walkers are a little heavier and are usually around 7 to 8 pounds.
-Heavy-duty and bariatric walkers are the heaviest type of walkers because they use reinforced frames and stronger components, and weigh anywhere from 7 to 12 pounds.
+A bariatric rollator is the heaviest type of walker because it has a reinforced frame and much stronger components.
+They typically weigh anywhere from 7 to 12 pounds.

 Walker Weights Compared